 Of course, it's only in retrospect that I know the work was all about being clear.

-Along the way, I've been an Oxford linguist, a pop culture journalist, a business school teacher, a stand-up comic, a campaign designer and a business consultant.
+Along the way, I've been an Oxford linguist, a magazine editor, a business school teacher, a stand-up comic, a campaign designer and a business consultant.